dgmstuart/swing-out-london/app/views/info/about/_about_us_bristol.md

 ### About Us

-Swing Out Bristol uses the same underlying system as [Swing Out London](https://www.swingoutlondon.co.uk/), which was built by Duncan Stuart in 2010 and has been providing swing dance listings to Londoners ever since.
+Swing Out Bristol is a community project started in 2023, based on [Swing Out London](https://www.swingoutlondon.co.uk/), a site built by Duncan Stuart in 2010 which has been listing swing dance events ever since.

-{{{INSERT SOME TEXT ABOUT WHO IS BEHIND SWING OUT BRISTOL}}}
+This site is maintained by Chris Neale and Duncan Stuart and relies on volunteers to support it with tips on upcoming classes and socials, development support and, if you can spare it, donations toward the hosting.

-If you'd like to get in touch with us, please send an email to [swingoutbristol@gmail.com](mailto:swingoutbristol@gmail.com).
+If you'd like to help out and get involved in any way, please email us at [swingoutbristol@gmail.com](mailto:swingoutbristol@gmail.com).